It's not what you know, it's who you know.

 Condo & HOA Law & Living [Private]

 If you're looking for a big audience in the CAM space, this is definitely it.
-The group sports nearly 10,000 members, many of whom are board members.
+The group sports more than 12,000 members, many of whom are board members.
 While you may need to wade through a few more 'marketing' posts than usual, and there is a lot of post overlap with the CAI group, this group is generally good for hearing board member POVs on issues affecting the industry.

 More than 3,000 members contribute to this group, which focuses on news and publications involving/affecting community associations (hence the pun INK).
 The moderator of this group is a highly respected member of the community, Mark R Benson, who has devoted his retirement from active community management to helping the industry grow and improve.
 Benson is very active on the board, regularly sharing little known articles and striking up thoughtful discussions on what they mean for the industry at large.